laneslexicon/LexiconDatabase/README.md

 Details of the changes in each new release can be found [here](Versions.md).

-To get the newest database, download the latest release.
+To get the newest database, download the latest release from [here](https://github.com/laneslexicon/LexiconDatabase/releases).

 The contents of the downloaded file are as follows (in this example,for release 1.0.5):
 ```